 A couple weeks ago, in early April, I spent the day at the beach with my friend, Anita.
 We spent the afternoon hanging and talking in between reading and grading midterm papers.
 It was surreal driving home and seeing no leaves on the trees after spending a beautiful, 85 degree, sunny day by the water.
-This week, the trees are greener, everything is in bloom, and it's almost grape leaf season (look out for a post in late May or early June about how to forage for grape leaves).
+This week, the trees are greener, everything is in bloom, and it's almost grape leaf season.
 But this week, in the meantime, it's been pretty chilly and rainy, which is perfect weather for one last cozy stew, like kifteh'it gu shirwah.

 While kift'it gu shirwah is more traditionally eaten in the fall, it is a lovely, warming dish to enjoy during these last few chilly days of spring.
 It's got lots of bright vegetables and a lovely, light tomato broth.
 It doesn't feel heavy like most winter stews, but it's super filling and hearty, in a healthy way.
 The meatballs are made of ground beef and uncooked rice, which braise and steam as the stew cooks.
 The rice add a lovely texture to the meatballs and all of the flavors meld together as the dish cooks.
 Kift'it gu shirwah is really similar to kubbat shorba, but instead of wheat (bulgur or semolina), we use rice in the meatballs, so it's a nice gluten-free alternative.

 Yield: about 6 servings